LiyuanLucasLiu/Torch-Scope/README.md

 - Providing a logger wrapper with two handlers (to ```std``` and ```file```);
 - Supporting automatic device selection;
 - Providing a tensorboard wrapper;
+- Providing a spreadsheet writer to automatically summarizing notes and results;

 We are in an early-release beta.
 Expect some adventures and rough edges.